Skip to main content

 Intentional Misconduct

 The third exception is for intentional misconduct.
-You knew what you were doing and you meant to do it.
+You knew what you were doing, and you meant to do it.

 Intent is pretty straightforward, and states are more consistent about what that means.
-An example might be speeding through a crosswalk knowing full well that you might hit pedestrians.
+An example might be speeding through a crosswalk, knowing full well that you might hit pedestrians.

 A 911 dispatcher who intends to cause harm loses immunity and may be able to be sued for any number of civil wrongs, including, for example, intentional infliction of emotional distress.

-Note: Civil Rights Violations
+Civil Rights Violations

 Having said all of that, there may be a rare situation in which you might have a civil rights action against the 911 dispatcher.
 State and federal law protect certain groups of people from being discriminated against.
 These groups are called “protected classes."
 These classes include race, sex, gender, and religion, among others.

-If you are a member of a protected class and believe a 911 dispatcher discriminated against you because of it, you may be able to sue them for violating your civil rights.
+If you're a member of a protected class and believe a 911 dispatcher discriminated against you because of it, you may be able to sue them for violating your civil rights.
 An experienced civil rights attorney could give you legal advice about whether you are a member of a protected class and if you might have a valid civil rights claim.

 If You Believe You Have a Claim Against a 911 Dispatcher, Consult a Lawyer